Eleanor, Countess of Vermandois

-Eleanor of Vermandois also known as Eléonore de Vermandois or Aénor de Vermandois (1148 or 1149 – 19 or 21 June 1213) was ruling countess of Vermandois in 1182-1213 and by marriage countess of Ostervant, Nevers, Auxerre, Boulogne and Beaumont.
+Eleanor of Vermandois (French: Éléonore or Aliéonor or Aénor de Vermandois, 1148 or 1149 – 19 or 21 June 1213) was reigning countess of Vermandois and Valois from 1182 to 1213 and by marriage countess of Ostervant, Nevers, Auxerre, Boulogne and Beaumont.

 Early life

-Eleanor was the daughter of Ralph I, Count of Vermandois, and his second spouse, Petronilla of Aquitaine.
-Eleanor was the youngest of three children born to her father by his second marriage.
+Eleanor was the daughter of Ralph I, Count of Vermandois, and his second wife, Petronilla of Aquitaine.
+Eleanor was the youngest of three children from his second marriage.
 Eleanor's two siblings were Ralph II, Count of Vermandois and Elisabeth, Countess of Vermandois.
 She had an older half-brother from her father's first marriage: Hugh II, Count of Vermandois.
 A couple of years after the birth of Eleanor, her parents divorced; her father remarried to Laurette of Flanders in 1152 but died later that same year.

 Marriages

 Eleanor was married firstly in her mid-teens to Godfrey of Hainaut, Count of Ostervant, heir to his father Baldwin IV, Count of Hainaut.
 The couple married in 1162, however, Godfrey died the following year, whilst preparing for a journey to the territory of Palestine.

 Her second marriage in 1164 was to William IV, Count of Nevers; this marriage was also brief lasting only four years when William died at Acre in 1168 on crusade.

 A third marriage occurred in 1171 between Eleanor and Matthew, Count of Boulogne, who had divorced his first wife Marie, Countess of Boulogne the previous year.
 This marriage produced one child, a short lived daughter.
 No further children could be born as Matthew died in 1173 whilst fighting at the siege of Trenton (now Neufchatel-en-Bray); he was shot by an archer wielding a crossbow.

 A fourth marriage took place in 1175 to Matthew III, Count of Beaumont.
 They were married for seventeen years - Eleanor's longest marriage - but they had no children and in 1192, Matthew and Eleanor divorced.

 Finally, according to de La Chesnaye Des Bois, she married Hugues III, sire d'Auxy, which would have been some time after her divorce from her previous marriage in 1192, and had issue.
-This would seem to contradict her arrangement with King Phillip II of France, whereby the County of Vermandois would go to any surviving children born to her instead of the King as it did upon her death (unless the children were removed from any such inheritance before her death).
+This would seem to contradict her arrangement with King Philip II of France, whereby the County of Vermandois would go to any surviving children born to her instead of the King as it did upon her death (unless the children were removed from any such inheritance before her death).